The Cost of Information: The Case of Constant Marginal Costs: Proof Sketch

 \textbf{Step 1.} Let $C$ satisfy Axioms 1-4.
 Conditional on each state $i$, an experiment $\mu$ induces a distribution $\sigma_i$ for $\ell$.
 Two experiments that induce the same pair of distributions $(\sigma_0,\sigma_1)$ are equivalent in the Blackwell order.
 Thus, by Axiom \ref{axm:info-content}, $C$ can be identified with a map $c(\sigma_0,\sigma_1)$ defined over all pairs of distributions induced by some experiment $\mu$.

 \textbf{Step 2.} Axioms \ref{axm:additivity} and \ref{axm:affinity-1} translate into the following properties of $c$.
-The product $\mu \otimes \nu$ of two experiments induces, conditional on $i$, a distribution for $\ell$ that is the \emph{convolution} of the distributions induced by the two experiments.
-Axiom \ref{axm:additivity} is equivalent to $c$ being additive with respect to convolution, i.e. Axiom \ref{axm:affinity-1} is equivalent to $c$ satisfying for all $\alpha\in [0,1]$,
+The product $\mu \otimes \nu$ of two experiments induces, conditional on $i$, a distribution for $\ell$ that is the convolution of the distributions induced by the two experiments.\footnote{Recall that given two distributions $\sigma$ and $\nu$ over $\RR$, their convolution is the distribution of the random variable $X + Y$, where $X$ is a random variable distributed according to $\sigma$, $Y$ according to $\nu$, and the two random variables are independent.
+When two experiments are independent (in the sense described in \S\ref{sec:model}), their log-likelihood ratios are independent random variables conditional on the state.
+The crucial observation is that the log-likelihood ratio of the product experiment is the sum of the individual log-likelihood ratios, and thus its distribution conditional on the state is the convolution of theirs.} Axiom \ref{axm:additivity} is equivalent to $c$ being additive with respect to convolution, i.e. Axiom \ref{axm:affinity-1} is equivalent to $c$ satisfying for all $\alpha\in [0,1]$,

 where $\delta_0$ is the degenerate measure at $0$.
 Axiom \ref{axm:continuity} translates into continuity of $c$ with respect to total variation and the first $N$ moments of $\sigma_0$ and $\sigma_1$.

 \textbf{Step 3.} As is well known, many properties of a probability distribution can be analyzed by studying its moments.
 We apply this idea to the study of experiments, and show that under our axioms the cost $c(\sigma_0,\sigma_1)$ is a function of the first $N$ moments of the two measures, for some (arbitrarily large) $N$.
 Given an experiment $\mu$, we consider the experiment